This Day In Writing History

 In Russia, he witnessed the infamous Bloody Sunday incident of January 22nd, 1905, where striking workers marched to St. Petersburg, hoping to deliver a petition to the Tsar.
 Instead, they were met by gunfire from the Tsar's soldiers and massacred.

-The organizer of the march, a Russian Orthodox priest named Father Gapon, later revealed himself to be a traitor working for the Tsarist secret police.
+The organizer of the march, a Russian Orthodox priest named Father Gapon, later revealed himself to be a traitor working for the Tsar's secret police.

 By 1908, H.H.
 Munro gave up his position as a foreign correspondent and settled in London, where he continued his writing career.
 He took his famous pseudonym, Saki, which had no connection to Japanese culture.

-Scholars believe that Munro's use of the name Saki was a reference to the cup bearer in the famous ancient Persian poetry collection, The Rubaiyat of Omar Khayyam.
+Scholars believe that Munro's use of the name Saki was a tribute to the cup bearer in the famous ancient Persian poetry collection, The Rubaiyat of Omar Khayyam.

 Although he had co-written a play, Saki's specialty was the short story, and he became a master of the form.
 He often satirized life in Edwardian England, but he was best known for his darkly humorous and macabre tales.